matrix-org/synapse/docs/admin_api/rooms.md

     - `kicked_users` - An array of users (`user_id`) that were kicked.
     - `failed_to_kick_users` - An array of users (`user_id`) that that were not kicked.
     - `local_aliases` - An array of strings representing the local aliases that were migrated from the old room to the new.
-    - `new_room_id` - A string representing the room ID of the new room.
+    - `new_room_id` - A string representing the room ID of the new room, or `null` if no such room was created.

 ## Undoing room deletions